radian-software/kalyn/README.md

   monad.

-Note that knowing the compile-time type of an object guarantees that you know its size and memory layout.
+Note that knowing the compile-time type of an object guarantees that you know its size and memory layout, except for functions (whose size you can determine by inspecting the second word of their data).